tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client authentication is requested) on its first flight, thus reducing handshake latency.
 In order to enable this functionality, the server provides a ServerConfiguration message containing a long-term (EC)DH share.
-On future connections, the client uses that share to encrypt the first-flight data.
+On future connections to the same server, the client can use that share to encrypt the first-flight data.

 ~~~
        Client                                               Server